PrajwalSSReddy/query_management/README.md

 1. Open http://localhost:3000 for frontend app
 2. open http://localhost:8000 for backend app

-(if u run on defualt ports , or change the port number according to usability)
+(if u run on default ports , or change the port number according to usability)